Registering for Courses

 Students who choose to take classes in other University of Denver graduate departments should consult the Financial Management Office to discuss financial aid options.
 Students cannot apply law scholarship funds towards non-law credits.

-JD/LL.M. in Environmental and Natural Resource Law and Policy
+- JD/LLM in Environmental and Natural Resources Law and Policy

 Transfer of Credits from Other ABA-Accredited Law Schools